 (b) if the chance is allocated otherwise than by the issue of a ticket, the information referred to in paragraph (a)(i) and (ii) may be recorded in a register and manner approved by the Commission.

-[Clause 2A inserted in Gazette 11 May 1993 p.
+[Clause 2A inserted by Gazette 11 May 1993 p.
 2399.]

 3. Results of draw